nova-video-player/aos-AVP/faq/faq.md

 As a consequence, old opensubtitles.org logins will not be supported anymore and users need to register an account at opensubtitles.com to continue to use the service with nova.

-Note that there is a download quota of 5 subs per IP and per 24 hours without inputing credentials and 10-20 with a registered account.
+Note that there is a download quota of 5 subs per IP and per 24 hours without inputting credentials and 10-20 with a registered account.

 The remaining quota will be reported when downloading subs by nova.